 What pupils can Staff will: expect from • greet you every morning and welcome you into school.
 (Senior Leaders will do this on the school gate). staff: treat you fairly and tackle discrimination to minimize barriers to learning and participation through equitable adaptation. • be enthusiastic and develop positive working relationships with you and your peers in their classes. celebrate the success of pupils in lessons, after school activities and assemblies. • enable all pupils to access the learning and expect all pupils to contribute to the learning trying their hardest. agree and involve you in a clear and predictable framework, consistent routines and safe boundaries that enable all pupils to be successful.
 Establish rules and expectations through a class charter that is the local interpretation of the community standards. communicate both successes and concerns with you. • set high expectations, clear boundaries, and regularly remind and reinforce classroom and school expectations. • provide positive role-models and role-model themselves what good behaviour looks like for pupils to aspire to reach, use a range of non-verbal and verbal cues to encourage good behaviour, including non-verbal praise, proximity and other methods. be approachable and available at appropriate times. • stay calm and listen to you taking seriously any complaints or worries and ensure that they do something about this. be curious and understand your actions and behaviours. • accept that sometimes you will make a poor choice and discuss this with you to help you learn from it.
-Take steps to ensure that this is discussed privately and that you are not shamed by this. use rewards and, where necessary, consequences that may include contacting your parent/guardian and/ or meeting them. acknowledge and reward you, sometimes publicly, where high expectations are met and exceeded. • ensure that relationships are fostered so that pupils feel safe, nurtured and can support each other acknowledge increasing expectations of trust and self-regulation as pupils become older.
-What staff can Pupils should: expect from always be ready, respectful, and safe and listen and treat any adult in the school in the same manner. oupils. use the ASCENT values to guide their learning dispositions and behaviours when at school: follow the agreed classroom/ school rules to be ready to learn or do what is required. - follow the agreed classroom/ school rules to be ready to learn or do what is required. be respectful to adults and to other pupils and not disrupt their learning. be ready to learn and take a pride in learning, presentation, and effort to challenge and to your best. • De ready to ream and take a pride in reanning, presentation, and enort to chailenge and to your best.
+Take steps to ensure that this is discussed privately and that you are not shamed by this. use rewards and, where necessary, consequences that may include contacting your parent/guardian and/ or meeting them. acknowledge and reward you, sometimes publicly, where high expectations are met and exceeded. ensure that relationships are fostered so that pupils feel safe, nurtured and can support each other acknowledge increasing expectations of trust and self-regulation as pupils become older.
+Albet staff as - Pupils should: What staff can always be ready, respectful, and safe and listen and treat any adult in the school in the same manner. expect from use the ASCENT values to guide their learning dispositions and behaviours when at school: oupils. follow the agreed classroom/ school rules to be ready to learn or do what is required. be respectful to adults and to other pupils and not disrupt their learning. be ready to learn and take a pride in learning, presentation, and effort to challenge and to your best. - Servedy to rearrand take a procent contractor, and chore to chancinge and to your best.

-- aspire to do and be the best and have the individual liberty to make choices. - uphold our community standards and to work and play in a respectful, kind, and safe way with others that shows nurture towards others and that you can be trusted. - respect and tolerate other individuals, their differences, and their contributions. - be honest, admit mistakes and learn from them. - accept responsibility for their own behaviour choices; and learn and seek to improve them further when or if mistakes or poor choices are made.
+- move around the school safely and to be kind and safe to others through words and actions. - aspire to do and be the best and have the individual liberty to make choices. - uphold our community standards and to work and play in a respectful, kind, and safe way with others that shows nurture towards others and that you can be trusted. - respect and tolerate other individuals, their differences, and their contributions. - be honest, admit mistakes and learn from them. - accept responsibility for their own behaviour choices; and learn and seek to improve them further when or if mistakes or poor choices are made.

-Reach South Academy Trust is an exempt Charity in England and Wales, Company Number 10151730 Registered office Address: Reach South Academy Trust, c/o UTC Plymouth, Park Avenue, Devonport, Plymouth, PI 14R
+Reach South Academy Trust is an exempt Charity in England and Wales, Company Number 10151730 Registered office Address: Reach South Academy Trust, c/o UTC Plymouth, Park Avenue, Devonport, Plymouth, PI 14B